 Alluvial soils form in river valleys with moderate rainfall (Ganga-Brahmaputra plains).
 Black soils develop in Deccan plateau with 50-100cm rainfall, perfect for cotton.
 Red soils form in areas with 50-150cm rainfall and high temperature.
 Laterite soils develop in heavy rainfall regions (150cm+) like Western Ghats.

-soil-crop matching, climate zone identification, monsoon-related facts, and soil distribution maps.
-Questions often test cause-effect relationships between climate and soil formation
+SSC CGL typically asks 2-3 questions on this topic.
+Common question types include: soil-crop matching, climate zone identification, monsoon-related facts, and soil distribution maps.
+Questions often test cause-effect relationships between climate and soil formation.

 A - Alluvial (Rivers, Rice-Wheat)